 2. Use Packing Materials - Use packing material to fill in empty spaces inside the box.
 Packing materials can be bubble wrap, newspaper, paper, etc. Pack your books tightly: you shouldn’t be able to hear your books shifting inside, no matter how vigorously you shake your package.
 For extra protection put your books in a plastic bag to protect them from getting wet.

-4. Include all supplementary materials along with your books.
+3. Include the Packing Slip and Supplementary Materials - Check that you have included all the books that are in the packing slip.
+Do not pack books that are not in the packing slip, do not pack multiple deals together.
+Include all supplementary materials inside your books.
 If you’re selling CD’s or DVD’s, place them inside their case and then inside a textbook so that they won’t break during transit.

-12. One mailing label is for one box only.
+5. Place Shipping Label on Top - Tape down the shipping label completely, so that it won’t get torn or damaged.
+One shipping label is for one box only.
 Do not print multiple copies of the same label to use for multiple boxes.
-If you need additional labels, go to Your Orders and find the order you need an additional label for.
-Click Order Details, etc.
+If you need additional labels, please contact BookDeal support.

-13. Insurance: Our prepaid shipping labels for FedEx and UPS come with insurance covering up to $100, meaning that if FedEx or UPS damages or misplaces your package, they will compensate you.
+6. Insurance - Our prepaid shipping labels for FedEx and UPS come with insurance covering up to $100.
 If your materials are worth more than $100 you can buy additional insurance.
-Our prepaid shipping labels for USPS does not include insurance, but insurance can be bought at USPS.
+Our prepaid shipping labels for USPS do not include insurance, but insurance can be bought at USPS.

 * BookDeal is not responsible for any loss or damage incurred during shipping